Skip to main content

 1. Log in to the Stigg Console

-2. Go to Integrations > API Keys
+2. Navigate to Integrations > API keys

 Using API keys